mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 Q:

-: is set to one, proxy supports QUIC on port 443 (1 bit)
+: is set to one if proxy supports QUIC on port 443 (1 bit)

 Lifetime: